ICoN Center Researchers

 Lakshmi Govindarajan

-Postdoctoral Fellow – McDermott and Fiete Lab
+McDermott and Fiete Labs

 Lakshmi Govindarajan’s research draws from modern statistical tools to provide computational accounts of the interface between perceptual and cognitive processes in biological systems.